varletjs/varlet/README.md

 ### Intro

-Varlet is a Material design mobile component library developed based on `Vue3`, developed and maintained by partners in the community.
+Varlet is a Material design mobile component library developed based on `Vue3`, developed and maintained by `varletjs` community team.

 ### Features